 Start NOW: Why wait for the New Year?
 Take small steps towards your intent right now.
 This will fuel your emotions and make you feel more positive in all aspects of life because your mind has more faith in your abilities.

 Form habits instead of the final goal: Yes, goal setting is a part of self-improvement, but the pressure of reaching the finish line may affect you negatively.
-Instead, push yourself a little every day to form a habit.
+Instead, push yourself a little every day to form new habits for new year.
 For instance, if you want to diet, start by adding one small, healthy item each day.
-Slowly form a habit that is a part of your lifestyle, rather than going for a drastic change as soon as the party season is over.
+Slowly form a new year habit that is a part of your lifestyle, rather than going for a drastic change as soon as the party season is over.

 Plan to fail: Most New Year’s resolutions fail cause you don’t plan for it.
 If you have started working on your intent well in advance, by the end of the month you might have learned about your distractions and flaws.
 Hence, create a plan for when you may lose track or for motivations and emergencies.
 Know that you will fail and get back up, so give yourself a grace period.
 You could buddy-up and have a friend or coach push you at specific times.